 Search and Reunion

-An increasing number of adult adoptees and birthparents are coming to Catholic Social Service searching for information about their birthparents or their adult children.
+An increasing number of adult adoptees and birthparents are coming to Catholic Charities searching for information about their birthparents or their adult children.
 Within the confines of the law and from its records, we can:

 A compelling need-to-know is the usual reason for someone to undertake this difficult and often frustrating search process.
 Self-identity and finding one’s roots are uppermost in searcher's minds.